Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/Client/README.md

 ## Using

-To be used with nginx docker image.
+We use a local video.js player in a nginx container to display videos from a remote server.
 For now use a normal nginx image.
-A customized one will be created with the player.html.
+A customized one will be created with the player.
-Plays random videos from a declared playlist.

 Pull an nginx image and run it:
 ```